robert-chiniquy/kami.github.com/_source/_posts/2013-06-12-libcloud-design-day-recap-improving-libcloud-and-plans-for-the-future.md

 hopefully a lot of the things we talked about will result in real code and improvements in the near future :-)

+Thanks again to everyone who joined us.
 If you missed the event or you couldn't attend, don't worry!
 You are more than welcome (and encouraged) to join us and share your opinion and feedback on the [mailing list][12].

 [1]: {{ page.url }}
 [2]: https://lcdesignday.eventbrite.com